BRADFORD & DISTRICT TABLE TENNIS ASSOCIATION

 Any Club wishing to relegate a player or players to a lower team must apply to the Management Committee for permission to do so.
 No player shall be eligible to play for two teams in one night.

 35. Matches shall start not later than 7.30pm.
-In the event of a match not starting by 7.30pm the team in default shall forfeit the match to their opponents.
+In the event of a match not starting by 7.30pm the team in default shall forfeit the match to their opponents, except where there are extenuating circumstances, to be decided by the Management Committee under rule 41.
 Visiting teams must conform to the hours of play of the Home team, should there be any restrictions as regards closing time.
 If a player under 16 is involved, such players will be entitled to play outside the normal order (see Rule 32) in order to facilitate an early finish.

 36. Unless previously agreed with the opposing team non-attendance of a player or players by 8.15pm shall entail the loss of his/her sets unless a reserve be played, in which case he/she shall play throughout the match.
 Non attendance of the second player in either team by 7:45pm shall result in his/her first set being forfeited.
 Non attendance of the third player in either team by 8:00pm shall result in his/her first set being forfeited.

-A Club shall be fined £5 for each player short, and in the event of non-attendance of all 3 players an additional fine of £10 will be imposed unless the opposing team have been notified by noon on the day of the match.
+A Club shall be fined £5 for two players short, and in the event of non-attendance of all 3 players an additional fine of £10 will be imposed unless the opposing team have been notified by noon on the day of the match.

 37. Any player leaving before he or she has finished his or her games, shall forfeit his or her unplayed sets.
 Sets conceded by player/s during a match shall count against them in the averages and the player/s conceding their sets shall not be eligible to play in a set of doubles in the match.